simpychai/SIMPAO-CHARIZE---TANYAG-LORD/README.md

 BI120L CON29
 DATA SCIENCE

-Hello, we are students from Mapua University Makati, ready to unleash the world of Data Science.
+Hello, we are students from Mapua University Makati, ready to unleash the world of Data Science using R Language.

 Health Insights: A Data Adventure!